Philip Quirk: Recent career

-At the end of 2003, after eighteen years, Quirk stood down as managing director of Wildlight Photo Agency and is presently living in Sydney and archiving its output.
-Since his retirement from the Agency, Quirk has undertaken a series of speaking engagements including the 2003 David Moore Lecture and the 2004 Walkley Forum, as well as gallery floor talks and presentations to Media Arts students.
+At the end of 2003, after eighteen years, Quirk stood down as the managing director of Wildlight Photo Agency.
+He is presently living in Sydney and archiving its output.
+Since his retirement from the agency, Quirk has undertaken a series of speaking engagements, including the 2003 David Moore Lecture, 2004 Walkley Forum, and the gallery floor talks and presentations to Media Arts students.

-In 2005 Quirk was commissioned by the NSW Farmers Association to make a series of portraits of farming families and their working life in 13 regions of New South Wales.
-He followed that with a project during the continuing drought in 2006 in Hay, to produce a broader series which documented the landscape, arable farming, and the natural environment with portraits to illustrate the subjects’ relationships with the land, accompanied with text recording their concerns over drought and environmental degradation caused by reduced water flows in the two major river systems in the district.
+In 2005, Quirk was commissioned by the NSW Farmers Association to make a series of portraits of farming families and their working life in 13 regions of New South Wales.
+He followed that with a project during the continuing drought in 2006 in Hay.
+This broader series documented the landscape, arable farming, and the natural environment with portraits to illustrate the subjects’ relationships with the land, accompanied with text recording their concerns over drought and environmental degradation caused by reduced water flows in the two major river systems in the district.

+Prahran Legacy Project

+For the past 10 years or more Philip Quirk has worked with other alumni to raise awareness of the importance of Prahran College of Advanced Education in reshaping the acceptance of photography as an art form.
+Together with alumni Peter Leiss, and more recently James McArdle, Colin Abbott, Mimmo Cozzolino and curator Merle Hathaway, three exhibitions have been held in 2025 featuring the work of photographers and artist who trained at the Prahran CAE: The Basement: Photography from Prahran College (1968-1981 at the Museum of Australian Photography, Melbourne, focussed on the student work of the 1970s; The Prahran Legacy: Beyond the Basement held at Magnet Galleries, Docklands, Melbourne, showed more contemporary work by both 1970s and 1980s former students; and a larger exhibition Long Exposure: The Legacy of Prahran College showed contemporary work by 50 of the Prahran alumni and was a core exhibition of the 2025 Ballarat International Foto Biennale.
+Quirk continues to work with the Curatorial Team major projects for 2026 - an exhibition at State Library of Victoria and a substantial book documenting the significance of Prahran CAE and its students who went on to have significant careers with art and photography.

+Reflecting on his life in photography Phil muses;“While my memories of Prahran Days are fading, what is important to me is the place, the lecturers and students who became life-long friends.
+How fortunate was I to be in an art school in the ’70s where the beginnings of photography as art was recognised and accepted!”